How ICS2 works

 What is pre-loading?

-Pre-loading indicates the phase before the goods are loaded onto the means of transport that will bring them into the customs territory of the European Union.
+Pre-loading refers to the phase before goods are loaded onto the transport vehicle entering the customs territory of the European Union.

 Is there an increased need to have proper contact information for this new process for standard postal packages?